stacksmith/irc-lisp-html/README.md

 irc-lisp-html
 =============

-Lisp IRC log as a large html file
+Lisp IRC log as a large html file, with coming/going noise removed, and formatted for readability.